 The term 'Imperiled Species' refers to plant and animal species that are designated as Endangered or Threatened by the FWC or the U.S. Fish and Wildlife Service.
 Fourteen species of imperiled wildlife have either been documented or potentially occur at the Preserve (Table 6).
 Examples include the gopher tortoise (Gopherus polyphemus), Eastern indigo snake (Drymarchon couperi), and the Southeastern American kestrel (Falco sparverius Paulus) which can be found in the Preserve's upland communities.
 In and around the Preserve's wetlands, are the American alligator (Alligator mississippiensis), little blue heron (Egretta caerulea), roseate spoonbill (Platalea ajaja), tricolored heron (Egretta tricolor), and wood stork (Mycteria americana).
 The District employs a holistic approach to land management that prioritizes the maintenance of healthy, functioning ecosystems and natural processes as the basis for meeting the habitat requirements of the greatest number of native species, including those imperiled species that occur on the Preserve.

-Although exhaustive wildlife surveys have not been conducted, the District coordinates with other agencies, Universities, and non-governmental organizations interested in conducting wildlife surveys including the West Pasco Audubon Society, which conducts an annual bird count.
+The District also coordinates with other agencies, Universities, and non-governmental organizations interested in conducting wildlife surveys including the West Pasco Audubon Society, which conducts an annual bird count.